 Pros of Live Connections

-Reliable Analysis: As you're always working with real-time data from the original source, the generated analysis is reliable.
+Reliable Analysis: The generated analysis is trustworthy as you always work with real-time data from the source.
 Any changes in the source are instantly reflected in the visualisation.

 Centralised Data Governance: Tableau establishes a direct connection to the data source.
-The access controls and security protocols of the source are enforced by Tableau.
+Tableau enforces the access controls and security protocols of the source.
 Thus, you can maintain centralised security protocols and governance.

-Real-time Collaboration: Live connections allows multiple users to work with the same data source.
-They can access and interact with the visualisations in real time.
+Real-time Collaboration: Live connections allow multiple users to work with the same data source.
+They can access and interact with the visualisations in real-time.

 Cons of Live Connections

-Strain on Data Source: You are not recommended to use a data source extensively.
+Strain on Data Source: You should use a data source sparingly.
 This can strain the source because of repeated requests.
 Others accessing the same source could observe decreased performance.

 Compatibility Concerns: Tableau and the data source must run on the latest updates.
 The versions they are operating on must be compatible with each other.
 Any update on Tableau requires changes in the data source as well.